 Review the methodology overview of the best value rankings to find info and factors that determine the best value Mechanical Engineering universities in the New England region.

 Massachusetts Institute of Technology is a good choice for individuals interested in a Mechanical Engineering major.
 With 190 undergraduates, me is quite a popular major at Massachusetts Institute of Technology.
 Situated in Cambridge, Massachusetts, this school is a sound choice for students who enjoy the excitement of a substantial city.

 The top ranked major at MIT is general biology.70.0% of undergraduates at Massachusetts Institute of Technology obtain financial aid, so don't forget to complete the FAFSA!
-Videos from MIT can be a good way to explore school.
+View a few school videos for more information on student life is like.

 Any student pursuing a degree in Mechanical Engineering has to check out University of Massachusetts Amherst.
 Students who graduate from the me program make about $62,930 in their early career salary and $105,260 in their mid-career salary.
 This school is among the largest schools in Massachusetts.